Larrystamford/Python-OpenCV-Automated-Car/README.md

 ```
 ![png](Images/right_lane_found_on_left_side_fixed.png)
 ### Adjusted code
+The X-Coordinates of the right and left lane are now restricted to their respective sides.
 ```python
 if slope < -0.48 and x1 < 500 and x2 < 500:
     left_lines.append((slope, intercept))